jpasqua/VisibleTesla/README.md

 + <code>$DOWNLOAD</code>is the directory where you downloaded the project from github
 + <code>$ROOT</code>is the directory in which the top level Tesla directory resides.

-Be sure to either set these variables or adapt the commands below:
+Be sure to either set these variables or adapt the commands below.
+Note that the jfxtras library is under active development and the library versions change fairly frequently.
+The project refers to a stable jar name which is assumed to be linked to the version that has been downloaded.
+The commands below create the link.

 	cd $ROOT
 	mv $DOWNLOAD/VisibleTesla-master Tesla/VisibleTesla